Reading time: 35 minutes

 One of the secrets to high conversions, is leading up to the ‘big’ question (like a donation request or a product purchase), with a series of small asks.

-The objective is to get a ‘yes’ for each of these small asks so that the prospect gets into the habit of saying ‘yes’.
+The objective is to get a ‘yes’ for each of these small asks so the prospect gets into the habit of saying ‘yes’.
 This makes them much more likely to say ‘yes’ to the final ‘big’ question too.

 Now, the tricky part is to get a consistent ‘yes’ from the prospect.
 That means asking the right questions and offering the right incentive to say ‘yes’.